Effective, strategic workforce planning is essential for any high-performing organisation.

 - Find a solution: You consult with HR.
 You are confident that the administrator could be trained to a suitable level within a couple of years, however, no one else in the company has the required skill-set.
 Therefore you can begin recruiting early for a new administrator and a new finance executive, with plenty of time to interview and employ the brightest and best for your company.

 ‘Failure to prepare is preparing to fail’ is an overused adage but true nonetheless.
 It’s vital to have a plan, especially when you have a large company that needs to hire for hundreds of positions a year.
-Like oil tankers, large companies are at risk of becoming too large to manoeuvre and adapt to changes quickly.
+Like oil tankers, large companies are at risk of becoming too large to adapt to changes quickly.
 A workforce plan will help to identify talent challenges on the roadmap ahead and begin to steer the company away from danger before it’s too late.

 The four steps we’ve detailed here are a good guide to effective planning, but remember that only you have the insight to formulate the right plan for your company.